januaraliosada/super-delivery/README.md

 *   **Order:** Tracks customer orders, including status, delivery address, pricing, and associated customer, restaurant, and driver.
 Now includes enhanced payment fields (`payment_method`, `payment_status`, `payment_transaction_id`).
 *   **OrderItem:** Represents individual items within an order, linking to menu items and specifying quantity and customizations.
 *   **Review:** Stores customer feedback and ratings for restaurants and delivery drivers.
+*   **Cart:** Stores user's active shopping cart, linked to a user and a restaurant.
+*   **CartItem:** Represents individual items within a cart, linking to menu items and specifying quantity and customizations.

 For detailed schema definitions, refer to the model files in `super_delivery_backend/src/models/`.